 MAKE ME HAPPY – by Dave Campbell

-Everyone wants to be happy, but many people have trouble achieving consistent happiness.
+Everyone wants to be happy and have some Fluffy favourites, but many people have trouble achieving consistent happiness.
 This can be the result of misunderstanding what happiness is and how to bring more of it into a person’s life.
 This book explores the foundations of happiness and the building blocks that make it a reality.
 It also debunks the idea of entitlement to happiness and provides methods for successfully planning a happier future.
 When you understand what to expect from life and begin to cultivate opportunities for happiness, you probably will say, “I am happier.”

 OTHER POPULAR BOOKS:

 For many years I have seen Christians shy away from an intimate relationship with God because they thought they knew who he was.
 But knowing about God and knowing God are not the same.
 You could memorize the entire Bible, yet still not know God’s personality.
 Becoming acquainted with the God who created the universe is not that much different that becoming friends with anyone else.
 Spending time alone with Him, doing things together, and generally just letting Him into your personal life, creates a bond between you and Him, and it brings a better understanding of who He really is.

 Unfortunately, the effects of local church culture, Hollywood media and even our own personality can make us believe that God is helpless or cruel, or even insensitive and manipulative.
 This book is designed to unveil the truth about these influences and how they affect our ideas about God.
 These pages reveal the sources of those influences and how to correct the ideas that can create division between your heart and His.